Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 Disadvantages
 * Bexhoma not necessarily knows about loaded databases, their status and timings - they might be affected by outside services
-* This cannot be applied to Cloud services (or other databases outside of the Kubernetes cluster)
+* This cannot be applied to Cloud services (or any other database outside of the Kubernetes cluster)

 ### Outside of Kubernetes

 Here we present an example for a DBMS, that is not managed by bexhoma and might be running outside of the Kubernetes cluster.

 Advantages
-* This can be applied to all Cloud services (or other databases outside of the Kubernetes cluster) with a JDBC interface
+* This can be applied to all Cloud services (or any other database outside of the Kubernetes cluster) with a JDBC interface

 Disadvantages
 * The SUT cannot be monitored by Bexhoma